vishwajayakumar/4Bit_Adder_nclaunch_sim/README.md

 	It will invoke the nclaunch window for functional simulation we can compile,elaborate and simulate it using Multiple Step .

+### Fig 4:Setting Multi-step simulation

-	Select Multiple Step and then select “Create cds.lib File” as shown in below figure
+	Select Multiple Step and then select “Create cds.lib File” .

 	Click the cds.lib file and save the file by clicking on Save option

-### Fig 4:cds.lib file Creation
+### Fig 5:cds.lib file Creation

 	Save cds.lib file and select the correct option for cds.lib file format based on the HDL Language and Libraries used.